 Often in conversations, the words heart attack, cardiac arrest, and heart failure are used interchangeably, but the awareness that they refer to three different clinical situations is important.
-Also, a heart attack can be the cause of heart failure which eventually causes a cardiac arrest, or a massive heart attack can be the direct cause of a cardiac arrest, which is the final cause of death.
+Also, a heart attack can be the cause of heart failure which eventually causes cardiac arrest, or a massive heart attack can be the direct cause of cardiac arrest, which is the final cause of death.

 Also read –